School COVID Information

 Will elementary students still have recess?

 Recesses will occur.
 Elementary students will have two recess periods as usual of fifteen minutes each as well as lunch recess.
-With reduced numbers in each grade level, this will greatly reduce the number of students at recess at one time.

 What is the plan for athletics?